International Journal of Dental Materials Journal Policies

 - The type of manuscript (original article, case report, review article, Letter to the editor, Images, etc.) title of the manuscript, running title, names of all authors/ contributors (with their highest academic degrees, designation, and affiliations), and name(s) of the department(s) and/ or institution(s) to which the work should be credited.
 All information that can reveal your institute affiliation should be here.
 Use doc files.
 Do not zip the files.

 - If the manuscript was presented as part of a meeting, the organization, place, and exact date on which it was read.
-A full statement to the editor about all submissions and previous reports that might be regarded as redundant publication of the same or very similar work.
+A full statement to the editor about all submissions and previous reports that might be regarded as redundant publications of the same or very similar work.
 Any such work should be referred to specifically and referenced in the new paper.
 Copies of such material should be included with the submitted paper, to help the editor decide how to handle the matter.

 - Registration number in case of a clinical trial and where it is registered (name of the registry and its URL)